 - Inability to perform rapidly alternating agonistic-antagonistic movements

-- Rapid alternating movement test: the patient is unable to rapidly "screw" in an imaginary light bulb simultaneously with both hands (slow, uncoordinated movements)
+- Positive rapid alternating movement test: the patient is unable to rapidly screw in an imaginary large light bulb using both hands (slow, uncoordinated movements)

-- Pronator drift: Patients stretch supinated arms out in front of them at shoulder level; the arm ipsilateral to the lesion will pronate and drift upwards.
+- Cerebellar drift: the patient is asked to extend their supinated arms at shoulder level; the arm ipsilateral to the lesion will pronate and drift upwards.

 - Dysarthria (scanning speech): words are broken down into separate syllables and spoken with varying force